This is What I Came For

 ”Journeys are the midwives of thought.”
 Alain de Botton

 What I’m most grateful for are the moments I’ve been privileged to witness.
 There was that time when my sister and I discovered a fawn resting in the grass while we were on a run in the woods near her home in Virginia.
-I’ve seen sudden storms come over the mountains and leave the fragrance of rain on the soil.
+I’ve seen sudden storms come over the mountains, leaving the fragrance of rain in the soil.
 I’ve found perfectly crafted bird’s nests to wrap in tissue paper and bring to show my young students, and stared one night at an owl in the backyard.
 Most breathtaking though is to have been present to sit and talk with an old friend and laugh about how young we used to be.
 Nothing is more beautiful than the face of someone you’ve cherished for a long, long time.
 These are the things I came for and I wish this very same magic for you.

 “Those who do not believe in magic will never find it.”
 Roald Dahl